blackpuppy/docs/en/core-libraries/helpers/form.rst

     Options:

-    -  'escape' bool Whether or not to html escape the contents of the error.
+    -  'escape' bool Whether or not to HTML escape the contents of the error.
     -  'wrap' mixed Whether or not the error message should be wrapped in a div.
 If a string, will be used as the HTML tag to use.
-    -  'class' string The classname for the error message
+    -  'class' string The class name for the error message

 .. php:method:: isFieldError(string $fieldName)